Questions we get about Eloping in Colorado in Winter

 While Colorado state and local governments are quick to clear the roads, (They’ve had years of practice!) driving in a snowstorm can be hazardous (not to mention scary) if it’s not something you’re used to.
 There are also traction laws in effect in the state from September through May about the type of vehicle that can be driven in the mountains.ย I wrote a blog post about winter driving conditions and traction laws in Colorado.
 Please review it, because the folks at the car rental companies will not inform you of these laws and they won’t necessarily rent you a car that conforms to them.
 The short story is that you should rent an SUV with 4WD or AWD.

 And speaking of driving in the snow, if I can give you one piece of indispensable advice about hiring vendors for a winter elopement in Colorado, it is this: only hire local vendors.
-Many vendors will tell you it’s not a big deal for them to drive from Denver to Breckenridge (or Estes Park, Crested Butte, etc.) from Denver.
+Many vendors will tell you it’s not a big deal for them to drive from Denver to Breckenridge (or Estes Park, Telluride, etc.) from Denver.
 And it isn’t–in summer.
 But the interstate closes frequently in winter and no amount of fancy driving is going to get a Denver-based vendor into Breckenridge if I-70 is closed.
 Hire folks who are based in the town where you’ll be eloping.
 They will be used to mountain driving in the snow and road closures won’t impact them from getting to your ceremony.

 Do I need witnesses to elope in Colorado?